Fundamental Distortion Limits of Analog-to-Digital Compression: Conclusions

 \section{Conclusions}

-We considered an analog-to-digital compression scheme in which an analog source is described from its rate-limited nonuniform samples.
-We have shown that for any given bitrate $R$, there exists a critical sampling frequency denoted $f_{DR}$, such that the distortion-rate function can be achieved by sampling at or above $f_{DR}$.
-The critical frequency $f_{DR}$ is strictly smaller than the Nyquist or Landau rates for processes whose power is not uniformly distributed over their spectral band.
-In addition, $f_{DR}$ increases as the source coding rate increases and converges to the Nyquist rate as the source coding rate goes to infinity.
-The results in this paper imply that with an optimized filter-bank sampler, sampling below the Nyquist rate and above $f_{DR}$ does not degrade performance in the case where lossy compression of the samples is introduced.
+We considered an analog-to-digital compression (ADX) setting in which an analog source is described by its rate-limited samples, obtained using any bounded linear sampling technique.
+We have shown that for any given bitrate $R$, there exists a critical sampling rate denoted $f_{R}$, such that the minimal distortion subject only to the bitrate constraint can be achieved by sampling at or above $f_{R}$.
+This minimal distortion is the indirect DRF of the signal given its noisy version, or the standard DRF when this noise is zero.
+The critical sampling rate $f_R$ is strictly smaller than the Nyquist or Landau rates for processes whose power is not uniformly distributed over their spectral band.
+As the bitrate $R$ increases, $f_R$ increases as well and converges to the Nyquist or Landau rates as $R$ goes to infinity.
+The results in this paper imply that with an optimized multi-branch LTI uniform sampler, sampling below the Nyquist rate and above $f_R$ does not degrade performance in the case where lossy compression of the samples is introduced.
 Since lossy compression due to quantization is an inherent part of any analog to digital conversion scheme, our work suggests that sampling below the Nyquist rate is optimal in terms of minimizing distortion in practice for most systems.
-We also considered the case of a more restricted encoder and decoder which corresponds to a pulse-code modulation (PCM) sampling and quantization scheme.
-That is, instead of a vector quantizer whose block-length goes to infinity, a PCM uses a zero-memory zero-delay quantizer.
-Under a fixed bitrate at the output of this quantizer, there exists a trade-off between bit-precision and sampling frequency.
-We examined the behavior of this trade-off under an approximation of the scalar quantizer using additive white noise.
-We have shown through various examples that the optimal sampling frequency in the PCM A/D system experiences a similar behavior as the critical rate $f_{DR}$, which is the optimal sampling rate under an optimal source encoding-decoding of the samples. \\
+We also considered the case of a more restricted encoder and decoder which corresponds to pulse-code modulation (PCM) sampling and quantization.
+That is, instead of a vector quantizer whose block-length goes to infinity, PCM uses a zero-memory zero-delay quantizer.
+Under a fixed bitrate at the output of this quantizer, there exists a trade-off between bit-precision and sampling rate.
+We examined the behavior of this trade-off under an approximation on the scalar quantizer using additive white noise.
+We have shown through various examples that the optimal sampling rate in PCM experiences a similar behavior as the critical rate $f_{R}$, which is the minimal sampling rate under optimal source encoding-decoding of the samples. \\